 Chelmsford Crematorium on Friday 8th March at 3:30 p.m. with a short humanist ceremony

 conducted by Tom Osborn.
 This again was her wish as she was an atheist.
 Carol did not like cut

 flowers, she believed they were better left growing to be enjoyed by all, so I requested no flowers to be sent or

 brought.
 There was a small spray of lilies on the coffin.
-A donation could be made to the
+A donation 0f £1,880 was made to

 Carol, like me, believed that religion is a personal thing and every one should be free to

 have their own beliefs without ridicule, persecution or influence.
 A corollary of that freedom

 is that there should be a separation of church and state with no religious privileges in the political

 sphere, and no special treatment or concessions for faith schools.
 The National Secular Society